 The framework which helps in executing the workflow is as shown below:

-We have written plays in such a way that Ansible can support N>0 number of servers at any tier.
+We have written plays so that Ansible can support N>0 servers at any tier.

 The diagram below illustrates the key components of the automated deployment: